An index to the Groups operating within Lostwithiel u3a is included on this page.

 A hardy group of keen amateur birdwatchers who hold regular field trips, weather permitting, to reserves and other bird-watching sites in the region.

-This very informal writing group meets on the last Tuesday of each month in The Platform meeting room on Lostwithiel Station.
+This very informal writing group meets on the second Tuesday of each month in the Royal Oak.
 Members write on an agreed topic and then share what they have written.
 Some examples of the group's work may be read on our blog by clicking on the "Short Stories" link on the left.

 Unfortunately the Group has grown to a size that we cannot accept any more members at present.
 We will keep a waiting list, so please contact me if you are interested.

-Most of our riders now have Electric Bikes which means that we can cycle further and don't have to bother about hills.
-We have two rides each month usually on the 1st and 3rd Wednesday.
+All of our riders now have Electric Bikes which means that we can cycle further and don't have to bother about hills.
+At the moment we are trying to do a ride every week usually on Wednesday's.
 For further information please read the notice on our Group Home Page.

 New members very welcome!
 The group is very informal and of mixed ability, but not really suitable for absolute beginners.
 Most of us have some school French.

 We share our knowledge of the language and experience of French life and culture with each other.
 We look at grammar points, topics and current news - whatever anyone suggests.
-The aim is to have fun whilst learning and to refresh our school French.
+The aim is to have fun whilst learning and to refresh our rusty French.
 There is always a lot of laughter and "déviation" along the way!
-Meetings are held on 1st and 3rd Friday mornings of each month from 10.30 - 12.

 There are times when you need to stop working in your own garden and get inspiration from other people’s creativity and hard work.
 Does this apply to you?
 In that case, you would fit in well in our group!
 We do not have a waiting list, so get in touch if you would like to join us.
 Our programme of visits to gardens, usually in Cornwall and Devon, starts in February to visit a snowdrop garden and ends in October to admire the autumn colours.